syedumerahmedcode/primefaces/README.md

 The important points in this section are as follows:

-- **How to make intelliSense/Code assist work for JSF**(Follow everything defined in part 2 of the readme file)?
+- **How to make intelliSense/Code assist work for JSF**(Follow everything defined in this section of the readme file)?
 Help ---> Eclipse Marketplace ---> Search for 'JBoss Tools' ---> We selected luna ---> In the next window, we only select JSF.

 - Right click on Project  ---> Configure ---> Add JSF Capabilities ---> Click on 'Further Configuration Required' link ---> Select Type: Disable Library Configuration ---> Uncheck 'Configure JSF Servlet in deployment descriptor'(Reason: We already did it in web.xml)